jjelliott/quake-from-memory/qfm-readme.txt

 Installation:
 ------------------------------------------

-For qfmjam-v1.zip:
+For qfm-v1.zip:
-Create a new folder in your Quake directory called qfmjam, copy all files into it.
-Launch the game with `-game qfmjam` or enter `game qfmjam` in the console on supported ports.
+Create a new folder in your Quake directory called qfm, copy all files into it.
+Launch the game with `-game qfm` or enter `game qfm` in the console on supported ports.
 Start the game as normal.

-For qfmjam-v1-maps-only:
+For qfm-v1-maps-only:
 Extract the maps folder into your desired mod.
-Run `map start_il8r` to load the start map.
+Run `map qfmstart_il8r` to load the start map.

 OPTIONAL: To use the optional extended version of e2m6 within the episode, copy the .ent file in the "optional" directory into the appropriate "maps" directory for the mod.
 It'll change e2m5 to exit to e2m10 instead of e2m6.
+You can (and should) play e2m10 with shotgun start either way!

 Credits: